IndianDishNetwork/SoftCam.Key/README.md

-# SoftCam.Key
+# SoftCam_Emu
-Latest Enigma2 Softcam.key
+NOTE: is file is only compatible with Enigma2 plateform.